StepanHrbek/LightsprintSDK/src/FCSS/readme.txt

   - Radiosity calculator with progressive refinement from [2].
-    We improved it using new acceleration structure (to be published later) and converted it into library.
+    We improved it using new acceleration structure (to be published later) and made available as library [3].

   Complete integration of our radiosity calculator library into renderer took less than two days.